elunna/nerfhack-changelog/README.md

 * The valkyrie's starting spear is always a standard spear, not a racial equivalent
 * Valkyries can pacify and tame winter wolves/cubs with food as if they were a domestic animal.
 * Note: because of a change with war hammers, Mjollnir is now a stronger two-handed weapon
-* More fire traps on valk quest
+* More fire traps on quest

 **Skill adjustments for valkyries:**